About the Artist

 Gallery shows

-• Summer Salon, Detail Gallery, Edinburgh Fringe Festival, Edinburgh (2024)
+• Summer Salon, Detail Gallery, Edinburgh Fringe Festival, Edinburgh, Scotland (2024)

-• Royal Society of Painter-Printmakers: Small But Mighty, Bankside Gallery, London (2024)
+• Royal Society of Painter-Printmakers: Small But Mighty, Bankside Gallery, London, England (2024)